bytestoskills/software-engineer-toolbox/technical/coding-with-ai.md

 ## A Few Guidelines from Experience

-Think of this like advice from your Staff Engineer buddy who’s been quietly testing AI tools for the last year while still shipping features.

 1. **Always give context**\
    Treat the AI like a new teammate.
 If you just say “fix this function,” it’ll panic like an intern on their first day.
 Tell it what the function does, why it matters, and how it fits into the bigger picture.